-We performed a root cause investigation of a failed coupling end of a 6-inch bore hydraulic cylinder on a 30 ton forming press – operating in an automotive company’s manufacturing facilities.
+After the coupling end of a 6-inch bore hydraulic cylinder of a 30 ton automotive forming press had failed – we were asked to investigate.

 The failure analysis of the hydraulic cylinder shaft was accomplished by performing the following tasks:

 Visual examination of the shaft showed surface polishing along one edge at the bearing surface, which is most likely due to non-axial loading during service.
 The fracture appearance is consistent with cyclic axial and bending fatigue, where the fracture initiated at diametrically opposite locations in the notch radius.
 Beach marks are evident on both fatigue fracture faces.
 The fatigue fracture areas are not uniform in size, with the larger of the fatigue fracture faces opposite the surface polishing on the bearing face.

 Select features on the larger fracture face were evaluated using high magnification imaging in a SEM outfitted with an energy dispersive X-ray spectrometer (EDS) for elemental analysis.
 SEM images of the fracture initiation area found machining marks.
 The fracture surface exhibited considerable mechanical damage due to its presence during continued service.
 The final overload fracture surface contains primarily brittle fracture (cleavage) features, with limited ductile features.